 Will I Have to Go To Trial For My Medical Malpractice Lawsuit?

 Our attorneys negotiate with defendants and their insurance companies on behalf of our injured clients.
 We successfully resolve many of our injury claims before trial, but we never settle claims that we think are inadequate and unfair to our clients.
 Our injury attorneys are trial attorneys who will ensure that your case is trial-ready in case settlement negotiations are unsuccessful.
 When our attorneys represent you, your compensation and financial well-being are our priority, and we will not hesitate to go to trial if we think that it is in your best financial interests to do so.

 - Marmet Hospital for Crippled Children

 - St. Frances Hospital

 Contact Our Charleston, WV Medical Malpractice Attorney

 The West Virginia medical malpractice lawyers at Tiano O’Dell, PLLC, care about helping injured members of our community.
-We also care about ensuring that our medical professionals and facilities provide safe and conscientious medical care.
+We also care about ensuring that our medical professionals, doctors, and facilities provide safe and conscientious medical care.
 It is important to us that victims of negligent medical practices get the compensation that they deserve, and that all responsible parties have to answer for their substandard medical care.
-Contact our office at (304) 720-6700 to schedule your no-cost and no-obligation case evaluation.
-We will help you get the justice and compensation that you deserve.
+Contact our office at (304) 720-6700 to schedule your free consultation and case evaluation with a personal injury attorney.
+We will go over your medical malpractice claim and help you get the justice and compensation that you deserve.